EnricoDallaMora/CPAC-23-24-GROUP-7/README.md

 ##

 ### Variable Length Markov Model - Python
-The python script is responsible of implementing a **variable length markov model** which constitutes the **generative music module** of the installation.
+The python script is responsible of implementing a **Variable Length Markov Model** which constitutes the **generative music module** of the installation.
 Markov chains are stochastic transitional networks used to model sequences of discrete events.
-It is based on the conditional probability $P(x_t, x_{t−1}, ..., x_{t-n})$ where $n$ is defined as the **order** of the chain.
+Computation is based on the conditional probability $P(x_t, x_{t−1}, ..., x_{t-n})$ where $n$ is defined as the **order** of the chain.
 All the states, transitions and relative probabilities can be gathered in a **transition probability matrix**.

 <p align="center" width="100%">
     <img width="40%" src="./assets/images/markov.png">